Which easy embroidery stitches can you use to create embroidered flowers? There are so many to choose from, how do you know which to pick?

 Or create a spiky branch covered with berries by chaining fly stitches together for the length of the branch.
 Then add French knots for the berries.

-Now you have three (actually four) simple embroidery stitches you can use to add small flowers to your projects.
+Now you have three (actually four) simple embroidery stitches you can use to add small flowers to your embroidery projects.

 Give it a go and see what varieties you can come up with.
 Don't worry about getting things perfect, just have fun creating.